 The end of daylight saving time forces you to do more than just turn back your clocks.
 It forces your brain to adjust to the new patterns of light and dark.
 And this can cause a negative ripple effect, messing with your whole body’s circadian rhythm and leading to insomnia or unexpected sleepy spells throughout the day, says Dr. Gregory Hicklin, board-certified sleep medicine physician and medical director of the West Lakes Sleep Center.
 He offers these three tips to help you avoid the negative effects of the end of daylight saving time:

 - Set a consistent sleep schedule.
-In the days leading up to the fall time change on November 4, adjust your sleep schedule.
+In the days leading up to the fall time change, adjust your sleep schedule.
 Start going to bed and waking up 10 to 15 minutes earlier each day.
 This eases your body into the new schedule slowly rather than forcing a harsh change on Sunday.

 - Create a buffer around bedtime.
 Insomnia is often associated with daylight saving time’s end.
 Turn off electronics, don’t drink caffeine and don’t exercise close to bedtime.
 These external factors can make insomnia even worse.